Electra: Euripides

-Before her death, Clytemnestra cursed Orestes.
+Before her death Clytemnestra cursed Orestes.
 The Erinyes or Furies, whose duty it is to punish any violation of the ties of family piety, fulfill this curse with their torment.
 They pursue Orestes, urging him to end his life.
-Electra was not hounded by the Erinyes.
+Electra is not hounded by the Erinyes.

-In Iphigeneia in Tauris, Euripides tells the tale somewhat differently.
-In his version, Orestes was led by the Furies to Tauris on the Black Sea, where his sister Iphigenia was being held.
+In Iphigeneia in Tauris Euripides tells the tale somewhat differently.
+In his version Orestes was led by the Furies to Tauris, on the Black Sea, where his sister Iphigenia was being held.
 The two met when Orestes and Pylades were brought to Iphigenia to be prepared for sacrifice to Artemis.
-Iphigeneia, Orestes, and Pylades escaped from Tauris.
+Iphigeneia, Orestes and Pylades escaped from Tauris.
 The Furies, appeased by the reunion of the family, abated their persecution.
 Electra then married Pylades.